Portsmouth: Ethnicity

+Politics

 The city is administered by Portsmouth City Council, a unitary authority which is responsible for local affairs.
 Portsmouth was granted its first market town charter in 1194.
 In 1904, its boundaries were extended to all of Portsea Island and were later expanded onto the mainland of Great Britain between 1920 and 1932 by incorporating Paulsgrove, Wymering, Cosham, Drayton and Farlington into Portsmouth.
 Portsmouth was granted city status on 21 April 1926.

 On 1 April 1974, it formed the second tier of local government (below Hampshire County Council); Portsmouth and Southampton became administratively independent of Hampshire with the creation of the unitary authority on 1 April 1997.

-The city is divided into two parliamentary constituencies, Portsmouth South and Portsmouth North, represented in the House of Commons by Stephen Morgan of the Labour Party and Penny Mordaunt of the Conservative Party respectively.
+The city is divided into two parliamentary constituencies, Portsmouth South and Portsmouth North, represented in the House of Commons by Stephen Morgan and Amanda Martin, both of the Labour Party.
 The two Parliamentary constituencies each contain 7 electoral wards, giving an overall total of 14 electoral wards.
 Portsmouth's inner city centre is located in the Portsmouth South constituency.

 Portsmouth City Council has 14 electoral wards, each ward returns three councillors, making 42 in total.
 Each councillor serves a four-year term.
 After the May 2018 local elections, the Liberal Democrats formed a minority administration, they have run the city since then.
 The leader of the council is the Liberal Democrat, Gerald Vernon-Jackson.
 The lord mayor usually has a one-year term.

-The council is based in the civic offices, which house the tax support, housing-benefits, resident-services, and municipal-functions departments.
+The council is based in the Civic Offices, which house the tax support, housing-benefits, resident-services, and municipal-functions departments.
 They are in Guildhall Square, with the Portsmouth Guildhall and Portsmouth Central Library.
 The Guildhall, a symbol of Portsmouth, is a cultural venue.
 It was designed by Leeds-based architect William Hill, who began it in the neo-classical style in 1873 at a cost of £140,000.
 It was opened to the public in 1890.

+Minister for Portsmouth

+Between January 2014 and July 2016, Portsmouth uniquely had a dedicated government minister, the Minister for Portsmouth, a position created in response to the loss of 900 jobs from BAE Systems within HMNB Portsmouth.
+The minister was charged with bringing economic growth to the city.